 To check the Derby system configuration:

-1. Verify that the java executable file, version 6 or higher, is in your command execution PATH by opening a command window and running the java -version command.
+1. Verify that the java.exe file, version 1.4.2 or, higher is in your command execution PATH by opening a command window and running the java -version command.

 The output from the command looks something like this: